-With respect to bachelor's and master's degree final projects: The documentary evidence of student performance shows that the bachelor's and master's degree final projects only partially correspond to the learning outcomes and the programme's required level in the MCQES.
+The documentary evidence of student performance shows that the bachelor's and master's degree final projects only partially correspond to the learning outcomes and the programme's required level in the MCQES.

 The final-year projects and dissertations (Bachelor's/Master's degrees) partially correspond to subject planning that is consistent with the groups and lines of research and/or knowledge transfer of the teaching staff.

-With respect to academic internships: The documentary evidence of student performance shows that the academic internships correspond only partially to the learning outcomes and the programme's required level in the MCQES.
+With respect to academic internships:

+The documentary evidence of student performance shows that the academic internships correspond only partially to the learning outcomes and the programme's required level in the MCOFS.

 There are certain inadequacies in the entities participating as internship centres for academic internships.

-With respect to subjects: The documentary evidence of student performance shows an inadequate level of achievement of the learning outcomes and does not meet the requirements of the level specified in the MCQES for the degree.
-With respect to bachelor's and master's degree final projects: The documentary evidence of student performance shows that the bachelor's and master's degree final projects correspond to neither the learning outcomes nor the programme's required level in the MCQES.
-Non-compliant The final-year projects and dissertations (Bachelor's/Master's degrees) seldom correspond to subject planning that is consistent with the groups and lines of research and/or knowledge transfer of the teaching staff With respect to academic internships: The documentary evidence of student performance shows that the academic internships correspond to neither the learning outcomes nor the programme's required level in the MCQES.
+With respect to subjects:

+The documentary evidence of student performance shows an inadequate level of achievement of the learning outcomes and does not meet the requirements of the level specified in the MCQES for the degree.

+With respect to bachelor's and master's degree final projects:

+The documentary evidence of student performance shows that the bachelor's and master's degree final projects correspond to neither the learning outcomes nor the programme's required level in the MCQES.

+Non-compliant

+excellence

+The final-year projects and dissertations (Bachelor's/Master's degrees) seldom correspond to subject planning that is consistent with the groups and lines of research and/or knowledge transfer of the teaching staff

+With respect to academic internships:

+With respect to subjects:

+The documentary evidence of student performance shows that the academic internships correspond to neither the learning outcomes nor the programme's required level in the MCOES.

 There are considerable inadequacies in the entities participating as internship centres for academic internships.

 6.2 The training activities, the teaching methodology and the assessment system are suitable to ensure the achievement of the expected learning outcomes.

-With respect to subjects:
+The assessment sys Progressing towards